honestica/honestica-express-starter/README.md

 - defaults (on this package)
     ^
     | Override
-- local (define with baseConfigPath)
+- local (defined with baseConfigPath)
     ^
     | Override
 - system (in /usr/local/honestica/${applicationName}/config.json